-Ten Lessons I Had to Learn While I Lived My First Years After Diagnostic HIV antibody Testing by Nick Domitrovichcontrasted with the lessons that I, Claudius, have been learning for more than two decades.
-I'm going gray
+Ten Lessons I Had to Learn While I Lived My First Years After Diagnostic HIV antibody Testing by Nick Domitrovich

-Last year, in 21 2015 December, my doctor called me at work to inform me that I had tested positive for HIV.
-And so, my whole reality changed.
+Last year, on December 21, 2015, my doctor called me at work to inform me that I had tested positive for the HIV.
+And so, my whole reality has changed.

 Physically, it was a quick and fairly straightforward trip: I saw my doctor on 23 day, did additional blood tests on 24 and started taking antiretroviral drugs on 25 (Merry Christmas!)!

-I received final confirmatory results in 5 January, and even February 12 I had an undetectable viral load - which I have maintained ever since, due to the draconian adherence and discipline with which I conduct my daily treatment, feeding, and medication.
+I received final confirmatory results in 5 January, and even February 12 I had a viral load undetectable - which I have maintained since then, due to the adherence and draconian discipline with which I conduct my treatment, my diet and medication intake daily.

-(In the House of AIDS, where I treat myself to the goal of taking the medication is 95%, I was informed by a nurse who I consider to be a sister at heart, and she, when she saw me doing accounts, said that in a month I think it is unacceptable to delay for more than an hour and this causes me to control my wife's medication with a tectonic grip and maybe she is developing something for this site that will be good in many ways and in this , in particular!)
+(translator's note: In the House of AIDS, where I treat myself the goal of taking the medication is 95%, informed a nurse that I consider sister at heart; and she, when she saw me doing math, said that in a month it is _acceptable_ the loss of an outlet.
+I consider a delay over one hour unacceptable and this causes me to control my wife's medication with a tectonic fist and maybe I am developing something for this site that will be good in many ways and especially so!)

 But this is not about my physical journey.
 There is a lot written about the physical aspects and medical developments of HIV, which I encourage you to read on this site, seropositivo.org, which has more than 540 public pages and about 4000 filed, and you can, if you feel you should, look for me , Cláudio Souza (Macedo?)
-For WhatsApp and + 55 11 FORCED TO REMOVE FOR YOU if you feel alone or with any questions.
-About immunological window that I recommend the texts that are in this link (this link has more than a dozen other links, all pointing to relevant and important aspects for who wants to understand, for whatever reason, this thing so badly treated on the WEB, with writings of sadists and also idiots and homophobic - in vain thesis repressed without the courage to take over -) if you are worried about it, you can also look in the same zap where I found life and heard personal stories of other humans that may be especially useful for my emotional healing in the weeks , months, years, decades after my diagnosis, sometimes counted in seconds, one queued behind the other, and who knows the Work of Machado de Assis knows well what represents the figure of devil rhetoric with two bags, one full of coins and another emptiness, where he passes from full to empty and says: "another of less" ....
+For WhatsApp and + 55 11 FORCED TO REMOVE FOR YOU if you feel alone or in doubt.
+About window period that I recommend the texts that are in this link (this link has more than a dozen other links, all pointing to relevant and important aspects for those who want to understand, for whatever reason, this thing so badly treated on the WEB, with writings by sadists and also idiots and homophobic - in theory repressed freaks without the courage to come out -) if you are worried about it, you can also look for it in the same zap where I found the life and I heard personal stories from other human beings that can be especially useful for my emotional healing in the weeks, months, months, years decades after my diagnosis, sometimes counted in seconds, one after the other and those who know the Obra de Machado de Assis knows well what the devil's rhetorical figure represents with two sacks, one full of coins and the other empty, where he passes the one from full to empty and says: “another one less”….